shinjuno123/simon-game/README.md

 ![simon gae](https://user-images.githubusercontent.com/72008909/207618697-728c8d90-70ca-4cec-8649-d3ca63a8ee14.gif)

-this is simon-game almost people know.
+This is simon-game almost people know.
 You have to press colored buttons as its sequence.

 ## :three: Site URL